slice/lifesaver/README.rst

 * Cog baseclass

   * ``Cog.every``: A decorator that makes the cog execute some function every *n* seconds with automatic setup and cancellation, along with some customization features.

 * Custom command class

   * ``command(typing=True)``: Automatically send typing events while this command runs

+  * Command group support

 * Included extensions (can be disabled!)